Teen Leadership Institute

 How is this program different from a quest?

 This program is geared toward older teens and combines elements of travel, adventure and leadership.
-While the travel component of TLI looks similar to a quest because it’s on the road for the first two weeks, it also includes an extensive service projects with meaningful impact, leadership training, and outdoor adventures.
+While the travel component of TLI looks similar to a quest because it’s on the road, it also includes extensive service projects with meaningful impact, leadership training, and outdoor adventures.
 This format is more similar to how we have successfully done teen programs, historically, through our Teen Service Learning model.

 Does my teen need to complete an application to participate in TLI?